 What are home improvements?

 For tax purposes, any improvements made to the house are classed as capital expenditure.
 A capital improvement is a long-term renovation, adaption, or enhancement to a property that considerably enhances its worth.
 If you carry out home improvements such as building an extension, replacing the roof entirely or getting new carpets, this will undoubtedly increase the capital value of your property.
+Home repair loans for bad credit are also an option for people with bad credit.

 Examples of capital expenditure